Unit 6: Unlock School Readiness with Effective ABA Techniques for Children with Autism

 7. Functional Communication Training (FCT):

-Functional communication training is a method of ABA (Applied Behavior Analysis) used in autism with the aim of substituting challenging behavioral patterns with more practical and communicable alternative ways for communicating needs or requests.
+Functional Communication Training is a method of ABA (Applied Behavior Analysis) used in autism with the aim of substituting challenging behavioral patterns with more practical and communicable alternative ways for communicating needs or requests.
 Alternative to imperfect behaviors, such as tantrums and aggression FCT teaches the patients to use the language to communicate better, using gestures, picture exchange systems, or vocalization, to express themselves.
 Through the FCT, you will have the privilege to be able to use applicable verbal tools to ease stress and to establish proper bonds among yourselves.

 8. Social Skills Training: